openwms/org.openwms.common.service.lib/README.md

 # Purpose
 The OpenWMS.org Common Service provides essential functionality to deal with `Locations`, `LocationGroups` and `TransportUnits`.
-An example often referred to is the ability to move a `TransportUnit` from a `Location` A to a `Location` B. Beside this also other secondary resources like `TransportUnitTypes` or rulesets like the `PlacingRule` to define what kind of `TransportUnit` can be put on what type of `Location` are managed by this service.
+For a simple example, it offers an API to move a `TransportUnit` from a `Location` A to a `Location` B. Besides that, also other secondary resources exist, like `TransportUnitTypes` or rule sets to define what type of `TransportUnit` can be put on what type of `Location`.

 ![ClassDiagram][1]